TomBakowski/algorithms/README.md

     - Pre-order Tree Traversal
     - In-order Tree Traversal
     - Post-order Tree Traversal

+- **O(n log n) - Linearithmic Time:** Time complexity increases linearly with the input size multiplied by its logarithm.
+This is more efficient than quadratic time but less efficient than linear time, often occurring in divide and conquer algorithms.

+  - Popular Algorithms:
+    - Merge Sort
+    - Heap Sort

 - **O(n + m) - Linear Time (n and m are the number of nodes and edges respectively):** The time complexity increases linearly with the sum of the number of nodes and edges in the input.